sebastian-mora/ruse_website/blogs/aws-minecraft-bot/index.md

 There is not much to write home about functions are fairly simple and use lambda proxy with boto3 to interact with Ec2 and Dynamodb.
 I might put the code on my github but for now it has internal info about my AWS account that I need to abstract away.

 A note about the last function.
 I wanted a way for people on the discord assuming they had the correct role run a command as OP on the server.
 This function uses mcrcon to execute a command over a the network.
-I orginally used lambda in a VPC with a SG connected to limit the connection to the port but this kills boto3 api calls as it restricts internet connection.
+I originally used lambda in a VPC with a SG connected to limit the connection to the port but this kills boto3 api calls as it restricts internet connection.
 To get around this you need to pay for a NAT to allow a route out to the internet...
 I am cheap so no. Rather I opened that port up to the internet and now my lambda goes external to access the rcon port.
 This is not the best security practice but hey at least it has a strong password.

 ## Discord client